dgist-datalab/MiDAS/README.md

 ```

 * You can also download the trace file to test the prototype.
-We upload a FIO zipfian 1.0 workload with device size 8GB.
-Because the trace file we used in paper is too large to upload to the cloud, so we create the smaller file for the test.
+We upload a FIO zipfian 1.0 workload with a device size of 8GB.
+Because the trace file we used in paper is too large to upload to the cloud, we created a smaller file for the test.
 The device size of this trace file is 8GB, and the file size is 1.4GB.
-The hash value of the trace file matches the following: 2171a00ff770a7279383522cb5961b55d1976feeda79fea4607d1146e4fa1c69
+The SHA256 hash value of the trace file matches the following: `2171a00ff770a7279383522cb5961b55d1976feeda79fea4607d1146e4fa1c69`

 ```
 $ wget https://zenodo.org/record/10409599/files/test-fio-small
 $ sha256sum test-fio-small
+2171a00ff770a7279383522cb5961b55d1976feeda79fea4607d1146e4fa1c69
 ```

 ### Compile & Execution

 When you want to test MiDAS, please follow the instructions below.
-This experiment may be finished in 650 ~ 680 seconds in our server environment.
+In our testing environment, the following steps finished in 650 ~ 680 seconds.

 ```